Why you can trust The Zebra

 Lexington Driving Conditions

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Lexington, you can expect 130 rainy days with an annual rainfall of 46 inches.
 Lexington is also known to experience thunderstorms and tornadoes.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year